Service-Telecom: Activity

 The Service-Telecom Group of Companies is an independent wireless telecommunication infrastructure operator.
 It constructs and leases antenna-mast structures (AMS) to place telecom equipment.

 Russian federal mobile phone operators - Beeline, MTS, Tele2, and MegaFon - represent about 99% of the company's total revenue.

-According to SPARK-Interfax, in 2016, the company's revenue reached 64,9 million rubles, while its net loss was 96 million.
-In 2020, Serviсe-Telecom's revenues were 436,6 million, and net profit was estimated at 110 million.
-As of 2022, the Serviсe-Telecom Group of Companies includes the National Tower Company, Link Development, TekhnoResurs, and Neva Telecom.
+According to SPARK-Interfax, in 2016 the company's revenue reached 64,9 million rubles, while its net loss was 96 million.
+In 2020 Serviсe-Telecom's revenues were 436,6 million, and net profit was estimated at 110 million.
+As of 2022 the Serviсe-Telecom Group of Companies includes the National Tower Company, Link Development, TekhnoResurs, and Neva Telecom.

 In October 2021, Tele2 installed 100 additional mobile phone base stations on Service-Telecom's structures along the M-11 Neva highway, which connects Saint Petersburg with Moscow.
-The new equipment provided a mobile signal in intermittent service areas along the 669 km road, which runs through the Moscow, Tver, Novgorod, and Leningrad regions.
+The new equipment provided a mobile signal in intermittent service areas along the 669km road, which runs through the Moscow, Tver, Novgorod, and Leningrad regions.

 As of 2022, Service-Telecom holds 21% of the Russian tower market.
 Owning about 18500 facilities, the company operates throughout Russia, with its headquarters being located in Moscow and Saint Petersburg.
 Service-Telecom is included in the government's list of systemically important organizations.

 The key metric for valuing mobile infrastructure companies is the average number of tenants or operators sharing cell tower infrastructure.
 The rate depends on the average number of tenants per tower (tenancy ratio, TR).
 According to AC&M Consulting, as of February 2022, a standard TR for telecom operators is 1,1-1,2.
 For Service-Telecom, it is 1,9; in some regions, TR reaches 2,5-3,5.

 Owners and management

-In 2015–2017, the company was owned by the City Capital (50%) and Swedish Ruric AB (publ) (50%) investment funds.
+In 2015–2017 the company was owned by the City Capital (50%) and Swedish Ruric AB (publ) (50%) investment funds.

-In 2017, the “Service-Telecom” Group of Companies was created.
+In 2017 the “Service-Telecom” Group of Companies was created.

-In 2017–2019, shares in the group of companies were distributed as follows: Ruric AB (publ) - 50.2%; City Capital - 33%, Dmitry Sokov - 13.4%; Olga Berdina - 3.4%.
+In 2017–2019 shares in the group of companies were distributed as follows: Ruric AB (publ) - 50.2%; City Capital - 33%, Dmitry Sokov - 13.4%; Olga Berdina - 3.4%.